iridescent-dev/iap-swift-lib/README.md

 ```

 ### Localization
-The period is in English by default, but you can add the following keys in your localization file.
+The period is in English by default.
+You can add the following keys in your localization file.
 ```
 // Localizable.strings
 "day" = "day";